THE BATTLE OF UHUD

 How evil is a person from Hanifah whether,

-he continued or remained on Islam.
+He continued or remained on Islam.

 He then made his Islam known.[60]

-As a part of this honour, he appointed al Mutarrif ibn al Nu’man ibn Maslamah as the governor of al Yamamah.
-Al Mutarrif was the nephew of both Thumamah ibn Uthal and Amir ibn Maslamah, who were steadfast in the Fitnah of Apostasy.[62]
+As a part of this honour, he appointed al Mutarrif ibn al No’man ibn Maslamah as the governor of al Yamamah.
+Al Mutarrif was the nephew of both Thumamah ibn Uthal and ‘Amir ibn Maslamah, who remained steadfast during the Fitnah of Apostasy.[62]

 NEXT⇒ Those who remained steadfast on Islam During the Apostasy Part 6